Campaign of 6 million

 We have depicted six (groups of) artists.
 Real artists, no models.
 On the website they tell more about their passion.
 We speak from a sense of belonging without losing the individual expressions.
 By using color, typography and a pink runner, with which we literally put the artists on stage, we create unity and recognizability as we put the artist in the spotlight.
 Gentle colors look both energetic and friendly, which makes the expressions approachable for amateur arts.

-We chose Grrr for the refreshing and innovative user-centered approach they proposed.
+We chose GRRR for the refreshing and innovative user-centered approach they proposed.
 The result is exactly what we wanted; A recognizable and attractive branding that centers amateur arts in all its diversity (various art disciplines, incentives and practitioners) and invites all artists to showcase their arts.

-Website as a campaign centre
+Website as a campaign center

 We created a website that stands out in simplicity.
 The site serves as the central point from which the campaign is conducted.
-On the website you will find everything necessary to contribute to the Amateur Arts month or how to organize your own Amateur Arts Week: practical information, calendar with all national activities and a bulletin board on which artists can ask each other for help.
+On the website you will find everything necessary to contribute to the Amateur Arts month or how to organise your own Amateur Arts Week: practical information, calendar with all national activities and a bulletin board on which artists can ask each other for help.
 The success of the website depends on the number of reported activities.
 Therefore, we invested heavily in a perfect user experience.
 Creating events is super easy.

 Just two mouse clicks away from creating your event

 On the website you will find tools to make your own campaign posters and other expressions.
 Campaign images are available for everyone.
 “In every project you will find a piece of technology or design that is not truly necessary, but very convenient or just fun.
-We do that because we enjoy the challenge” said Mattijs Bliek, front-end developer at Grrr.
+We do that because we enjoy the challenge” said Mattijs Bliek, front-end developer at GRRR.
 Mattijs developed a trick for the ease of use: you can instantly import your Facebook event into the iktoon calendar and the data will be taken over in full.
 This way you’re just two mouse clicks away from creating your event.